ItsNovrix/comment-scout/README.md

 * v0.0.11: Various updates to README and cleaning up code
 * v0.0.13: Default status of notice comments changed from locked to unlocked
 * v0.0.18: Further README updates, testing functionality of various features not yet implemented, cleaning up code

+# Feedback & Support

+If you have any feedback/suggestions or need support, feel free to message [u/ItsNovrix](https://www.reddit.com/u/ItsNovrix) or visit [r/CommentScout](https://www.reddit.com/r/CommentScout).
+You can also view the source code on [GitHub](https://github.com/ItsNovrix/comment-scout/).